sohini7/NLP-spam-sms/README.md

 # NLP-spam-sms

-NLP  on spam sms dataset. there is a practice notebook, a basic model with detailed work and an advanced notebook with industry level work structure
+NLP  on spam sms dataset.

+There is a practice notebook, a basic model with detailed work and an advanced notebook with industry level work structure.